Local Regulations

 Inspection Process

-- Initial Walkthrough: Conduct a thorough walkthrough of the property to assess the scope of the cleanout and identify any hazardous materials.
+- Initial Assessment: Conduct a thorough assessment of the property to identify items requiring removal and any potential hazards.

-- Final Inspection: After the cleanout, perform a final inspection to ensure compliance with all local and state regulations, as well as environmental standards.
+- Final Inspection: After the cleanout, perform a final inspection to ensure the property is left in compliance with all health and safety standards.